Content marketing is often hyped as a panacea for all kinds of marketing problems.

 Fit with company culture

 An agency’s cultural fit is an important yet frequently overlooked part of the selection process.
-The culture of the company dictates the behavior of its employees and therefore the quality of the work they deliver to clients.An agency’s cultural fit is an important yet frequently overlooked part of the selection process.
+The culture of the company dictates the behaviour of its employees and therefore the quality of the work they deliver to clients.An agency’s cultural fit is an important yet frequently overlooked part of the selection process.
 Click To Tweet

 It is easy to assume that all will go well, but challenges put relationships to the test.
 Although you can’t avoid challenges, the agency’s culture should tell you a lot about how they would be handled.